Arsenicu/ex_3/README.md

 web server running on non-standard external port http://localhost:8882, postgres: localhost:5444

-Dataset is stored in the default database (id=postgres_default), you may spetify connection in .env file
+Dataset is stored in the default database (_id=postgres_default_), you may specify connection in .env file
 ```
 AIRFLOW_CONN_POSTGRES_DEFAULT
 ```